smart-data-models/dataModel.OpenChannelManagement/RegulationStructure/doc/spec.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     tag:
-      description: 'An optional text string used to qualify an item'
+      description: An optional text string used to qualify an item
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     teleCommand:
-      description: 'Define whether the regulation structure is controlled remotely or manually.
-True/False value.'
+      description: Define whether the regulation structure is controlled remotely or manually.
+True/False value
       type: boolean
       x-ngsi:
         type: Property
     type:
-      description: 'NGSI-LD Entity Type.
-It has to be RegulationStructure'
+      description: NGSI-LD Entity Type.
+It has to be RegulationStructure
       enum:
         - RegulationStructure
       type: string